hans/lwt/README.md

 and is open for contributions.
 The official version is on [source forge](https://sourceforge.net/projects/learning-with-texts)

-[@gustavklopp's LingL](https://github.com/gustavklopp/LingL) is a wonderful alternative written in Python.
+[gustavklopp's LingL](https://github.com/gustavklopp/LingL) is a wonderful alternative written in Python.

 ## Installation
 Please see [docs/info.html](https://hugofara.github.io/lwt/docs/info.html) for detailed instructions.